• Skip to primary navigation

 How to make chia pudding with protein

-Chia pudding is easy to make, and this protein version just requires an extra step to blend the protein.
+Chia pudding is easy to make, and this protein version just requires an extra step to blend the protein and milk.

 It'll take about a half hour for the chia seeds to start to swell up and absorb the milk mixture.
 Left overnight, it will thicken up even further.